 htop -F R

 This will show all processes with the “R” state corresponding to running processes.
-You can also use the following regular expressions to match other activity states:
+Alternatively, you can use the following regular expressions to match other activity states:

 Remove Htop